-1.2 The Act enables local authorities to develop a LAP to guide expectations for the development of alcohol licensing within their district.
+- I.2 The Act enables local authorities to develop a LAP to guide expectations for the development of alcohol licensing within their district.
 The LAP is a set of policies, made by the Council in consultation with its community, about the sale and supply of alcohol in its geographical area.
+While it is not mandatory for local authorities to develop a LAP, the Waikato District Council approved the development of a LAP in May 2013 and adopted the LAP in 2016. - I.3 The Act requires the District Licensing Committee (DLC) and the Alcohol Regulatory and Licensing Authority (ARLA) to have regard to the content of any relevant LAP when making decisions under the Act.
+This statutory recognition allows local authorities, in consultation with their communities and stakeholders, to have greater influence over the local licensed environment. - 1.4 Section 77 of the Act details what policies relating to licensing may be included in a LAP.
+Policies that may be included are These include: - location of licensed premises by reference to broad areas; - location of licensed premises by reference to proximity to premises of a particular kind(s) or kinds; - location of licensed premises by reference to proximity to facilities of a particular kind(s)-or kinds; - whether further licences (or licences of a particular kind(s) or kinds) should be issued for premises in the district concerned, or any stated part of the district;

-1.3 The Act requires the District Licensing Committee (DLC) and the Alcohol Regulatory and Licensing Authority (ARLA) to have regard to the content of any relevant LAP when making decisions under the Act.
-This allows local authorities, in consultation with their communities and stakeholders, to have greater influence over the local licensed environment.
+- maximum trading hours;

-1.4 Section 77 of the Act details what policies relating to licensing may be included in a LAP.
-These include:
+- the issue of licences or licences of a particular kind(s) or kinds-subject to discretionary conditions;

-- location of licensed premises by reference to broad areas; - location of licensed premises by reference to proximity to premises of a particular kind(s); - location of licensed premises by reference to proximity to facilities of a particular kind(s); - whether further licences (or licences of a particular kind(s)) should be issued for premises in the district concerned, or any stated part of the district; - maximum trading hours; - the issue of licences or licences of a particular kind(s) subject to discretionary conditions; - one-way door restrictions.
+- one-way door restrictions.